sercankulcu/sercankulcu.github.io/_posts/2017-08-14-how-to-study-to-be-a-good-software-developer.md

 date: 2017-08-14
 permalink: /posts/2017/08/how-to-study-to-be-a-good-software-developer/
 tags:
    - career
    - self-improvement
-  - time management
+   - productivity
 ---

 Learning software development can easily become overwhelming because there is always another topic to study.
 A programming language leads to a framework.
 The framework leads to databases, networking, testing, operating systems, design, and security.
 Each topic reveals three more.